Exposure Reduction Resources

 1. HealthLink BC.
 Tips for reducing pesticide exposure in your home (2017)

 - This website provides information about using pesticides in your home safely, and tips for preventing the need for domestic pesticide use in the first place.

-2. United States Environmental Protection Agency (US EPA).
-Citizen's guide to pest control and pesticide safety (2017) (PDF)
+2. United States Environmental Protection Agency.
+Citizen’s guide to pest control and pesticide safety (2017) (PDF)

 - A visual guide on safely using pesticides in your community and how to reduce your exposure.

 3. Health Canada.
 Bedbugs: How do I get rid of them?
 (2015)

 - Bedbugs are a growing nuisance in Canada and can be difficult eradicate from your home, resulting in people resorting to domestic pesticide usage.
 The Government of Canada provides some useful information about treating bedbugs safely and effectively.